Are you feeling discouraged, disconnected, or disillusioned with your faith? If so, you may be experiencing spiritual fatigue.

 Mary Magdalene Understood What is Spiritual Weariness

 Can you imagine Mary’s despair after witnessing the crucifixion and death of her close friend Jesus?
-But Jesus’ presence comforts her weary heart just as He is available to comfort us.
+But Jesus’ presence comforts her weary heart just as He is available to comfort you.

-When we experience loss and other sorrowful events, we can feel spiritually drained.
+When you experience loss and other sorrowful emotions, you can feel spiritually drained.

 “Mary was standing outside the tomb crying, and as she wept, she stooped and looked in.
 She saw two white-robed angels, one sitting at the head and the other at the foot of the place where the body of Jesus had been lying.
 “Dear woman, why are you crying?” the angels asked her.